 The 18th- and 19th-century galleries feature paintings by Canaletto, Jean-Siméon Chardin, Camille Corot, Gustave Courbet, Francisco de Goya, and Théodore Rousseau.
 On long-term loan from private collections are 17th-century Dutch and Flemish works as well as Italian Renaissance and Baroque paintings.

-The renowned John A. and Audrey Jones Beck Collection of Impressionist and Post-Impressionist painting contains remarkable examples of Impressionism, Post-Impressionist styles, and early Modernism.
+The renowned John A. and Audrey Jones Beck Collection features remarkable Impressionist, Post-Impressionist, and early Modernist paintings.